chubrik/XConsole/README.md

 <br>

 ## <a name="positioning"></a>Positioning
-XConsole provides an `XConsolePosition` structure, which is a position in the console area.
+XConsole provides an `ConsolePosition` structure, which is a position in the console area.
 This is an important feature if you have a lot of log messages.
 This structure is resistant to console buffer overflows (9000+ log lines) and always points to the correct position in the console area.

 Each `Write` and `WriteLine` method returns a start and end position.
 You can save them and use later to rewrite the text or add text to the end of the message.
-To do this, `XConsolePosition` has its own `Write` method, which returns a new end position.
+To do this, `ConsolePosition` has its own `Write` method, which returns a new end position.

 **NB!** The end position of `WriteLine` means the position after the last character *before* the line break.